mosip/documentation/docs/inji-mobile-wallet/overview/features/gendermag.md

    * Abi, who is either Abigail or Abishek, is 45 years old.
 He works as a homemaker, is literate, but not very tech- savvy.
 His internet connectivity is moderate, and he does not have a personal phone.

-   * Tim , who is either Timothy or Timara, a 24-year-old financial consultant, is literate, tech-savvy, and boasts excellent internet connectivity.
+   * Tim, who is either Timothy or Timara, a 24-year-old financial consultant, is literate, tech-savvy, and boasts excellent internet connectivity.
 Additionally, he owns the latest phone.

 2. Examine the feature, systematically walk through the process, assess their information handling, and pinpoint any problems.